Agricultural Workplace Injury Lawyer in San Jose, CA

 What to Do When You Are Injured at Work

-If you happen to sustain an injury while on the job, the first step you should take is to alert a supervisor, manager, or another employee.
+If you sustain an injury while on the job, the first step you should take is to alert a supervisor, manager, or another employee.
 You can then explain the situation that occurred and the nature of the accident you were involved in.
 It’s also a good idea to talk to a workplace injury attorney to ensure your rights are protected; in many cases, you may be owed compensation for the injury you suffered while in the workplace.
-Reporting the accident right away to your supervisor and an attorney ensures there is plenty of clear evidence the injury occurred while on the job and not in your off-duty hours.
+Reporting the accident right away to your supervisor and an attorney ensures there is plenty of clear evidence the injury occurred while on the job and not during your off-duty hours.

 The U.S. Bureau of Labor Statistics reports that in addition to injuries among agricultural workers, this industry also has the highest rates of fatal incidents.
 In the case of an even more serious injury or fatality of a loved one, as a family member of the employee, we urge you to contact our office right away.

 If you would like to receive workers’ compensation benefits for an injury that occurred at your agricultural job, you need to submit your claim as soon as possible.
 Your agricultural lawyer in San Jose can help you build your claim and make an appeal if it is denied.
 If your claim is approved, you could receive compensation to cover the cost of your medical care.
 If your injury was severe, you could also receive temporary or permanent disability benefits.